Category: Chinese

 Step 1: Marinate the Chicken

 Start by cutting the chicken into bite-sized pieces.
-In a bowl, mix soy sauce, oyster sauce, Shaoxing wine, sesame oil, sugar, minced garlic, and ginger.
-Toss the chicken pieces in this flavorful marinade, ensuring each piece is well coated.
+Mix soy sauce, oyster sauce, Shaoxing wine, sesame oil, sugar, minced garlic, and ginger in a medium-sized bowl.
+Toss the chicken pieces in the flavorful marinade, make sure each piece is well coated.
 Cover and let it marinate in the refrigerator for at least 30 minutes, but for the best results, let it sit for 2-3 hours.

 Step 2: Wrap It Up

 Cut the aluminum foil into square sheets, roughly 6×6 inches.
 Regular-weight foil is fine.
 Place 2 pieces (if pieces are small, use 3) of chicken in the center of each foil sheet.
-Add a slice of green onion and water chesnut or a sprig of cilantro (optional).
-Fold the foil over the chicken, then fold the open edges over together, approximately 1/8 inch, twice, thereby creating a nice seal and ensuring no juices escape during baking.
+Add a slice of green onion and water chestnut or a sprig of cilantro (optional).
+Fold the foil over the chicken, then fold the open edges together, approximately 1/8 inch, twice, thereby creating a nice seal and ensuring juices can’t escape during baking.
 Try to eliminate as much air from the packet as you fold.

 Step 3: Bake to Perfection